 In 1995 he formed a seminal septet, “The Big Clutch”, which played a combination of his compositions which allowed areas of free experimentation alongside more formally structured music.
 The band attracted major players including Paul Hession, John Thorne, Alan Wilkinson, Alan Tomlinson, Mick Beck, Didrik Ingvaldsen, Rod Mason, Stuart McDonald, Simon Pugsley, Jenni Myhill-Molloy, Gavin Barras.
 He also received Arts Council of England support for the compositions for this project.

 In 2000 he moved to Monmouth, South Wales, and started ‘Music in Monmouth’ a community arts group which aims to bring new original music to a population, at no cost, so they can become engaged with a wider musical and artistic palette.
 Monmouth now attracts international and national bands and is firmly on the touring circuit.
 Lyndon also served on the Jazz Services Touring Panel for over 7 years.
 From 2020 he now resides in Aberystwyth, Ceredigion and is active in promoting and playing new music there.

-During this time he worked as a freelance player, including touring Germany and the United States, teaching, and being involved with various projects as diverse as the Lord Mayor’s parade in Belfast, free improvising at the opening of the Laing Art Gallery in Newcastle, featuring on a Joe Stead folk album, teaching at various summer schools, making dance and show music with Rothwell ‘shack’ Shackleton and Diz Willis, flamenco with Augustino de Jerez in Andalucia,
+He has worked as a freelance player, including touring Germany and the United States, teaching, and being involved with various projects as diverse as the Lord Mayor’s parade in Belfast, free improvising at the opening of the Laing Art Gallery in Newcastle, featuring on a Joe Stead folk album, teaching at various summer schools, making dance and show music with Rothwell ‘shack’ Shackleton and Diz Willis, flamenco with Augustino de Jerez in Andalucia,

 In 2005 Lyndon was part of the notorious ‘Big Fight’ with Billy Jenkins, Simon Pugsley, Dave Stapleton, Rod ‘Roomdarkener’ Mason, Paul Hession.
 The formality of a boxing match, England versus Wales, where the musicians undergo three 3-minute rounds and improvise at each other.